dannysheyn/lichess-path/README.md

 }
 </pre>

-The 'Distance' property, indicates how many degrees are from you to Magnus.
+The 'Distance' property, indicates how many degrees the player is from Magnus Carlsen.
 The distribution of the 'Distance' property is as followin</p>